NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 ### Why use reproducible methods?

 Reproducible methods make science more efficient, more collaborative, and more trustworthy across the full lifecycle of a project.
-Some benefits include:
+Some benefits to reproducibility include:

 * More efficient, less redundant.
 * Allows for continuity in your own work over time.